BitcoinDesign/Guide/guide/getting-started/getting-started.md

 ### [Usage life cycle]({{ '/guide/getting-started/usage-life-cycle/' | relative_url }})

-As familiarization with the bitcoin ecosystem increases, users’ needs evolve.
+As familiarization with the Bitcoin ecosystem increases, users’ needs evolve.
 As designers, we need to understand each of the steps along that journey.

 ---